chnm/relec-website/content/blog/2020-12-13-infrastructure-to-interpretation.md

 ---
-title: "From infrastructure to interpretation in the digital history of American religion"
+title: "Video: From infrastructure to interpretation in the digital history of American religion"
 author: Lincoln Mullen
 date: 2020-12-11
 draft: false